BlastWind/xml-leaf-highlighter/README.md

 # xml-leaf-highlighter
 Parse android's `uiautomator` generated XML, draw yellow boxes onto the corresponding image's leaf elements.
-Sample inputs are in `tests/data` and sample outputs are in [`annotated/`](annotated/).
+Sample inputs are in `tests/data` and sample outputs are in [`annotated/`](annotated/). **This is a school project, a little warmup for my software engineering class.
+So please do not use in production!**

 ### Usage
 Input: Array of paths, each path corresponds to a `xml` file to parse and a `png` file to draw onto.
 See `tests/data` for example pairs.